 According to Scripture, Satan is the ‘god of this age’ (2 Corinthians 4:4), it speaks of the age as being evil (Galatians 1:4), and that all of the earth’s inhabitants have been deceived by Satan (Revelation 12:9).
 It is no wonder then that Christ was offered jurisdiction over these kingdoms by Satan and refused, thereby retaining His right to rule a Kingdom pleasing to God.
 Christ failed to compromise His power and reign by putting himself under the authority of Satan, unlike the Pharisees, who eagerly prayed to Rome to secure their political affluence on more than one occasion; most notably under King Hyrcanus II in order to restore Judea to them, and again to depose King Jesus in order to keep it.
 Because they chose to remain under Satan’s jurisdiction through Rome, they continued to compromise their own kingdom.
 Because they endeavored to unjustly carry out their regicide, they forfeited themselves from the Kingdom of Heaven and then had to witness it given to a nation that would produce the fruits thereof (Matthew 21:43).

-Far removed from the intrigue of history and politics that sheds light on the context of the gospels, there was a time when it was popular to reduce the life of Jesus and His teachings to petty moralism by asking ‘What would Jesus do?’, but the simple fact of the matter is that very few disconnected professing Christians are asking ‘What did Jesus do?’
-Did the Father send Jesus into finite, human existence to be born of the virgin Mary, to grow up and start His ministry around the age of thirty and then strive to make the earth a better place in which to live, all through channeling the machines fueled by human political schemes and entanglements, in a yoke of bondage?
+Far removed from the intrigue of history and politics that sheds light on the context of the written gospels, there was a time when it was popular to reduce the life of Jesus and His teachings to petty moralism by asking ‘What would Jesus do?‘, but the simple fact of the matter is that very few disconnected professing Christians are asking ‘What did Jesus do?‘ Did the Father send Jesus into finite, human existence to be born of the virgin Mary, to grow up and start His ministry around the age of thirty and then strive to make the earth a better place in which to live, all through channeling the machines fueled by human political schemes and entanglements, in a yoke of bondage?
 The answer is found in looking at Jesus’ message.
 What did He speak about when He drew crowds by the hundreds and thousands?
 Surely, the politics of Jesus came out then.
 The Gospel of Mark records some insight:

 ‘Now after John was put in prison, Jesus came to Galilee, preaching the Gospel of the kingdom of God, and saying, “The time is fulfilled, and the kingdom of God is at hand.
 Repent, and believe in the Gospel.”
 (Mark 1:14-15).

 The good news that Jesus declared was about a government and a kingdom, neither of them exampled in any of the nations under the Pax Romana.
 Rather, He told of the Government and Kingdom of God—a government that He would establish on the earth.
-He admonished those who listened, to repent and be subject to that dominion and civil reality.
-The historical context of His teachings and actions and the implications of these things have been all but ignored, in favor of personal interpretation and blind and empty traditions.
+He admonished those who listened to repent and be subject to that dominion and civil reality.
+The historical context of His teachings and actions and the implications of these things have been all but ignored, in favor of personal interpretation and blind, empty traditions.
 The truth is that Jesus, over and over again, rejected the kingdoms of ‘this world’, taught its ministers to operate in harmony with the Kingdom of Heaven, and instructed His followers to take up their personal responsibility to love God and Neighbor and to keep oneself from being stained by outsourcing those responsibilities to the ‘apt and harmonious arrangement or constitution, order, government’ of Rome and the kingdoms like Rome.
 The politics of Christ are present all throughout his teachings:

 The citizenship of Christians is a practical and jurisdictional one.
 They belong to Heaven’s government (Philippians 3:20) and are ambassadors to those who belong to the governments of ‘this world’.
 In fact, Christians are sojourners and pilgrims in the nations of ‘this world’ (Hebrews 11:13).
-Christians are to be seeking the Kingdom that our King has placed inside of us, by bringing the Gospel into conflict with a culture that is seeking the kingdoms of ‘this world’.
+Christians are to be seeking the Kingdom that our King has placed in the midst of us, by bringing the Gospel into conflict with a culture that is seeking the kingdoms of ‘this world’.
 We are to keep His commandments to love God and love our neighbors, under the perfect law of liberty.
 We should be seeking the ways of salty and bright Christianity that evangelizes those trapped in civil bondage and seeks to rescue those being taken away to death.
 We should be providing an alternative society that is based on faith, hope, and charity, organically networked together, that seeks the good of our neighbors, and even our enemies, through freewill offerings, no strings attached.

 Now that we’ve touched on the question ‘What did Jesus do?‘ Allow us to endeavor to answer the question ‘What would Jesus do?‘ What would He do with the present political environment within the United States?
 Would He campaign to get His favorite candidate elected?
 Would He try to reform the United States government, and make America great again?
 Would He try to pass legislation and criminalize the things that are already illegal in His Kingdom?